 Joseph P. Horrigan, MD

 Dr. Horrigan is a pediatric neuropsychiatrist with over 20 years of experience in the pharmaceutical and biotech industry.
-Before joining AMO Pharma, Dr Horrigan served as Vice President of Clinical Development and Medical Affairs for Neuren Pharmaceuticals Limited, leading that company’s clinical development efforts in neurodevelopmental disorders and traumatic brain injury.
-Previously he served as Assistant Vice President and Head of Medical Research at Autism Speaks, where he oversaw medical research and training programs and consulted with academic and industry groups on clinical trial design and endpoints in neurodevelopmental disorders.
+Before joining AMO Pharma, Dr Horrigan led Neuren Pharmaceuticals’ clinical development efforts in neurodevelopmental disorders and traumatic brain injury.
+Previously, he served as Assistant Vice President at Autism Speaks, where he oversaw medical research programs and consulted with academic and industry groups on clinical trial design and endpoints in neurodevelopmental disorders.

 From 2002 until he joined Autism Speaks, Dr Horrigan coordinated pediatric drug development at GlaxoSmithKline.
 He has led Phase 1 through 4 clinical development programs across a wide range of conditions including bipolar disorder, attention-deficit/hyperactivity disorder (ADHD), multiple sclerosis, Alzheimer’s disease, schizophrenia, major depressive disorder, insomnia, pediatric epilepsy, and fragile X syndrome.